Puffy2511/Betfair-whale-arbing-concept-/README.md

-# Betfair-whale-arbing-concept-
+# About
-code that flags syndicate/whale behaviour in betfair lay prices leading to arbitrage between betfair and lagging bookmakers.
+Concept code that is meant to flag sudden firms in lay prices across Betfair which leads to arbitrage in lagging bookmakers.

+Example for August 29, 2026 where back prices are suddenly filled before jump while bookmakers delay behind: